JohanssonRein/JohanssonRein.github.io/_pages/about.md

 ## About me

-My name is Johnson, I was originally born in Luoyang, China, a city known for its peony flower, historical heritages, and delicious soup.
+My name is Johnson, I was originally born in Luoyang (洛阳), China, a city known for its peony flower, historical heritages, and delicious soup.

 <figure style="width: 280px; max-width: 100%; margin: 1.5em auto; text-align: center;">
   <img